 The depiction of her arms and hands makes this coffin very distinctive and quite unusal.
-Both her hands are depicted in relief.
+Both her hands are painted to look 3D.
 The right hand is relaxed while her left hand is clenched and once held some kind of emblem.